 It is for this reason that some fairy tales are tinted with promiscuity, violence, and societal ideals that are unsuitable for young children.
 The Little Match Girl by Hans Christian Andersen, portrays the story of a young girl who was out on a cold winter’s night desperately trying to sell matchsticks for her poor family; as the story explains “She was getting colder and colder, but did not dare to go home, for she had sold no matches, nor earned a single cent, and her father would surely beat her.”
 It was New Year’s Eve and people were passing by, ignoring her pleas.
 Finally, she succumbed to her death; out of hunger and cold.
 However, the tale ends with a note on how she went to Heaven though people were too late to help her avoid her premature death; “She took the little girl in her arms, and both of them flew in brightness and joy above the earth, very, very high, and up there was neither cold, nor hunger, nor fear-they were with God.”

 There’s more to fairy tales than the interwoven wisdom.
 Fairy tales groom readers to appreciate the finer, sublime things in life.
 Your five senses are instantly awakened to experience the scent of the Beast’s rose garden, to taste the Gingerbread Boy and the finesse that went into baking him, to listen to the music that Cinderella and her Prince were dancing to, to see the splendor of The Little Mermaid’s underwater world, and to feel the reality of a goose laying golden eggs.
 Even the choice of language is in itself beauty and gratifies a children’s curiosity for vicariously experiencing what the world can offer.
-For example, I love the fact that Belle from Beauty and the Beast has a passion for reading and feels strongly independent and reliant on herself to succeed in life without a man.
+For example, I love the fact that Belle from Beauty and the Beast has a passion for reading and feels strongly independent and reliant on herself to succeed in life without a man and is not after the looks.
+If you’re the type of person who is conscious about looks, consider the help of Miami facial plastic surgeon.

 In The Little Mermaid, Hans Christian Andersen begins with a picturesque image of the underwater world: